Whole Person Wellness

 We can’t helplessly wait for wellness to grace our lives.
 Wellness is not static but achieved through active pursuit.
 Our intentions, choices and actions work toward this optimal state of whole person wellness.
 Perhaps, whole person wellness is akin to Abraham Maslow’s self-actualization.

-Gregg Krech, Japanese psychology expert, expresses that, “taking action is one of the most important skills you can master if you wish to maintain good mental health.”
-(2014, Location 231).
+Wellness is a dynamic state achieved in a moving universe.
+So, we constantly must keep balance, shifting weight as the world moves in unpredictable ways.
+Gregg Krech, Japanese psychology expert, expresses that, “Taking action is one of the most important skills you can master if you wish to maintain good mental health” (Krech, 2014).
 He admonishes that we do what needs to be done, when it needs to be done, in response to the needs of the situation.

 Join with me in these practices, find joy, and be well.